weinote/weinote.github.io/README.md

-## PasteKeyboard
+## Paste Inputting

-PasteKeyboard is an iOS keyboard app that used to input words in pasteboard.
+Paste Inputting is an iOS keyboard app that used to input words in pasteboard.

 * sudo gem install jekyll bundler
 * bundle install